Students entering EPS for 5th and 6th grade will take a minimum of two Visual Arts,

 In this introductory course students learn to play a traditional band or orchestra instrument.
 Geared toward beginning students, this course includes the basics of tone production and reading music notation including rhythm, pitch and articulation.

 Instrumental Music Ensemble explores music through rehearsal and performance on a traditional band or orchestra instrument.
 This is a course geared toward students with some experience.
 Students develop and refine skills of musicianship, instrument technique, music theory, and performance.
 This course culminates in one or more public performances.

-Chamber Ensemble explores music through rehearsal and performance on a traditional band or orchestra instrument.
-Students refine skills of musicianship, instrument technique, and music theory.
+Chamber Music Ensemble explores music through rehearsal and performance on a traditional band or orchestra instrument.
+Geared towards students with previous experience and proficient on their instruments, this course aims to refine skills of musicianship, instrument technique, and music theory.
+Enrollment is by audition or faculty approval.
 This course culminates in one or more public performances.

 This fun, hands-on course introduces students to various art processes and techniques, such as drawing, painting, and printmaking, exploring different methods of the two-dimensional visual arts and building skills in creating artwork.

 An exploration of the wonderful world of digital imagery and storytelling.
 Students learn the technical skills to create and manipulate dynamic visual images, tell exciting digital stories, and learn how to share them through a variety of media.
 Both still and moving-image manipulation software are a major part of this class.
 Coursework emphasizes a creative, artistic approach in working with digital media and culminates in a digital portfolio.